 Windows will then display the following sound volume level control:

-Make sure that the volume level is above the lowest setting, and that there is no check mark for Mute.
+Make sure that the volume level is above the lowest setting, and that there is no "X" over the speaker icon, or a check mark for Mute.

 |The specific volume level for MIDI playback is muted or set to an inaudible level.|

 On some versions of Windows, the volume level for playback of MIDI can be controlled separately from the volume level for playback of other types of audio.
 Make sure that the volume level for MIDI playback is not zero and not muted, as follows.

 Click the Windows Start menu at the bottom, left corner of the screen.
 Windows will display a pop-up menu.
 Choose the Settings / Control Panel option.
 In the Control Panel folder, choose the option named "Sounds and Audio Devices" or "Sounds and Multimedia":

 -- OR --